 The nature of DevOps means that there are many practitioners who are not officially certified, but still have highly valid expertise.
 At the same time, you also have newcomers who need an introduction to the bulk of the methodology itself, as well as how to apply it in practice.

 Luckily, you will find that there are suitable options for students of various backgrounds and experience levels.
 This is highly relevant for corporate trainers, as they may want to upskill different students to specific levels or in certain areas of DevOps.
 Most DevOps exams do not even have prerequisites relating to other certifications, giving students a great deal of freedom once they have the right course in mind.

-The DevOps Institute, for example, offers a nuanced DevOps certification path:
+The DevOps Institute, for example, offers a nuanced DevOps qualification path:

 - DevOps Foundation certification (DOFD) – This course introduces students to the essential elements of DevOps, including its main principles and practices and how to track DevOps metrics.
 The DevOps Foundation course is ideal for students less experienced or knowledgeable regarding the methodology

 - DevOps Leader certification (DOL) – While there are no prerequisites for this higher-level certification, it is not for beginners.
 The syllabus looks at upper-tier DevOps management, including how to become a DevOps organization and continually maintain energy and momentum in a DevOps culture.
 The DevOps Leader (DOL) course is ideal for DevOps thought leaders and senior DevOps engineers

 - DevSecOps Engineering (DSOE) certification – Security has been integrated into DevOps in various forms, including Rugged DevOps and DevSecOps.
 DevSecOps optimizes security with the same level of prioritization, collaboration, and efficiency as Development and Operations.
 A DevSecOps certification course can be the perfect choice for businesses wanting to optimize their security and compliance operations by integrating security as code